 This is why in The Handbook, Axiom One emphasizes the importance of living according to a complete and accurate paradigm.
 The shadow side, the caveat, warns of the risks which follow from distorting that paradigm:

 A complete and correct paradigm is the key to personal well-being and success.

 The empirical, measurable physical world of tangible objects and daily experience has its origin and end at the creative center of the Life Wheel.
 The unseen drives the seen.
 The invisible precedes the visible.
 Inspiration precedes actions which in turn produce results.

 Therefore, the quality of daily life depends on the quality of belief systems.
 If the paradigm held is complete and accurate, it leads to consistent action that yields successful, beneficial results.
 When paradigms are incomplete and inaccurate, however, they generate inconsistent actions which lead to failure, pain and suffering.

 The Life Wheel model formulated as the Positive Paradigm of Change is NOT an arbitrary mental confabulation, as are the highly toxic, relatively modern ideological -isms: Marxism, Communism, Socialism and the like.
 The consequences of fractured, dissociated ideologies begin with personal fragmentation but have the potential to escalate into genocide.
 The fractured Life Wheel looks something like this:

-In contrast, the complete and accurate paradigm (belief system) embodied in the Life Wheel is a qualitatively different entity.
-It is simply a fact of life, known and taught by the ancients for thousands of years.
+The complete and accurate paradigm (belief system) embodied in the target-like concentric circles of the Life Wheel is simply a fact of life, known and taught by the ancients for thousands of years.
 (Violate it at your own risk.)

 But, of course, arrogant academics will ask, “Where is the proof?”